 Your first call should be to a doctor.
-If your doctor is unavailable, try calling another doctor.
-The next step is to visit an urgent care center – but be sure to call ahead and tell them why you’re coming.
+If your doctor is unavailable, you can try to schedule a test at one of the Montgomery County Office of Public Health COVID-19 testing sites.
 Try to avoid going to the hospital Emergency Room as much as possible, and definitely do not call 9-1-1 unless you’re in a serious medical emergency.

 How long do test results take?